ExactTarget/fuelux/README.md

   * Tree - _renders data in a tree, supporting caching and optional multi-selection_
   * Wizard - _displays a multi-step process to be completed in a specific order_
 <p>
+* Intelligent Bootstrap Dropdown Menus
+    * The dropdown menu will automatically decide if it should be placed above or below the clicked element.
+    * It decides based on the size of the dropdown and the distance between the clicked element and the top/bottom of the window.
+    * **How to Use**
+        * Add `data-direction="auto"` to element that has `data-toggle="dropdown"` to activate
+        * Setting data-direction to either "top" or "bottom" will **NOT** change where the dropdown appears
 * One-step installation and updates through [volo](https://github.com/volojs/volo)
 * [AMD](http://requirejs.org/docs/whyamd.html) compatibility for modular structure and deployment optimization
 * [Grunt](https://github.com/cowboy/grunt)-based build script to easily create custom distribution files